Children's Aquarium at Fair Park: Stingray Bay

 Guests can book birthday parties and overnight parties that include a talk with an employee that includes a live animal and preserved parts of marine animals.
 Guests of the party can also feed the stingrays at Stingray Bay.
 Many field trips also visit the aquarium.
 The aquarium hosts summer and winter day camps for children in grades Pre-K to 5.

-Temporary closure

-During the COVID-19 pandemic, the Aquarium was permanently closed until the ZoOceanarium Group bought the aquarium on July 23, 2021.
-The aquarium reopened on September 24, 2021.
-There are currently plans for new exhibits in 2022.